Vadagon/wordpress-starter-theme/README.md

 Warning!!!
 This is the most simple and understandable theme for wordpress ever.

-This theme good for those who need convert simple HTML website to wordpress in minutes.
+This theme good for those who need convert simple HTML website to wordpress theme in minutes.

 How to use?
 1. fork it